frankkilcommins/SwaggerHub-Portal-Management/products/SwaggerHub Portal APIs/Manage-Portal-Settings.md

   },
   "branding": {
-    "fontName": "<The fontname to use for portal>", "accentColor": "<The hexidecimal value for the accent color>" }
+    "fontName": "<The fontname to use for portal>", "accentColor": "<The hexadecimal value for the accent color>" }
 }
 ```